ashleyfulks/trustBattery/README.md

 Each interaction between entities starts with a contract being written.
 For example, I need a deck built at my house, so I start a contract with the the following list of items.

-- Must build a deck attached to my house in my back yard in Kelowna
+- Must build a deck attached to my house in my back yard in Kelowna, BC, Canada
 - Quote must include materials and labor with no hidden costs
 - Builder must be proficient at building decks and present pictures of decks they built
 - Deck must be built from Cedar and stained a blue color (color #3D405B)